-Each school must complete a School Participation Form and pay a non-refundable $25 registration fee.
+Each school must complete a School Registration Form and pay a non-refundable $25 registration fee.
 This entitles a school to four student entries, created and selected under the guidance of the art teacher(s).

-Upon receipt of the School Participation Form and payment, participating teachers will receive regular e-mail reminders throughout the school year of upcoming deadlines.*
+Upon receipt of the School Registration Form and payment, participating teachers will receive regular e-mail reminders throughout the school year of upcoming deadlines.*

 *PLEASE NOTE: E-mail is the primary form of communication with teachers about this program.
 All participating teachers must provide a valid e-mail address and cell phone number on this form.

 Register for programs for Grades 9-12 and receive two additional entries per registered group.

 For participating schools, programs held September through February begin with a presentation about Long Island's Best.
 Presentation includes examples of student artwork and artist statements from past exhibitions as well as a student-driven question and answer session.

 Become a School District Member and earn four additional entries for your district.

 Includes an overview, important dates, submission and size requirements, and how to earn more entries.

 These artist statements by past exhibiting students will help students writing statements understand what makes a successful artist statement.
 For more statement examples, see Past Exhibition Catalogues on the right.